 To keep you healthy throughout the year, we offer a wide range of vaccines, including the seasonal flu shot.
 Get a walk-in flu shot (influenza vaccination) at any CityMD location throughout NYC, Long Island, Westchester, NJ, and Washington State.

-Our flu shots are administered through a traditional injection, or through a nasal spray.
+Our flu shots are administered through a traditional injection.
 If you do end up contracting the flu, our physicians provide flu urgent care services to help you recover as quickly as possible.
 Our flu shots are preservative free with no mercury, so they're safe for pregnant women and babies over the age of six months.
 This also puts parents at ease because some worry about preservatives in vaccines.

 Flu Shot Options